QUICK ANSWER: How Long Does It Take To Hike The Appalachian Trail?

 And no wonder – the AT is simply massive.
 The trail’s full length spans 2,200-miles across 14 states in the eastern United States, from Georgia up to Maine.
 It’s generally recognized as the longest hiking-only trail in the world, attracting thousands of travelers from across the globe every year.

-Related Post: How Long Does It Take To Hike The Pacific Crest Trail?
+Related Posts: How Long Does It Take To Hike The Pacific Crest Trail?

 You should expect to walk around 10 to 14 miles a day if you want to complete the trail in under 7 months.
 This adds up to 3-5 hours a day spent hiking at a reasonable pace.
 Since it takes about 15 minutes to walk a mile, you will need to spend about 33,000 minutes (550 hours) on the trail.